jgyy/fcc-scrape/placeholder.md

 ---
-id: 5d6606634bab337fbb433884
+id: 5d66093c4bab337fbb433885
-title: Part 21
+title: Part 22
 challengeType: 0
-dashedName: part-21
+dashedName: part-22
 ---

 # --description--

-After the line that updates `button1`, update the text of `button2` to say "Buy weapon (30 gold)" and update the text of `button3` to say "Go to town square".
+Now that the text on the buttons have changed, the `onclick` properties on the buttons should change.
+Inside the goStore function, update the `onclick` property of all three buttons.
+The new functions should be `buyHealth`, `buyWeapon`, and `goTown`.
+If you have trouble, look at how the buttons were initialized.

 # --hints--